status-im/nimbus-eth2/docs/the_nimbus_book/src/trusted-node-sync.md

-# Trusted node sync
+# Sync from a trusted node

 When you [start the beacon node](./quick-start.md) for the first time, it will connect to the beacon chain network and start syncing automatically, a process that can take several days.

-Trusted node sync allows you to get started more quickly with Nimbus by fetching a recent checkpoint from a trusted node.
+Trusted node sync allows you to get started more quickly with Nimbus by fetching a recent checkpoint from a trusted node (we will expect it will save you 1 to 2 days).

-To use trusted node sync, you must have access to a node that you trust that exposes the [REST HTTP API](./rest-api.md), for example a locally running backup node.
+To use trusted node sync, you must have access to a node that you trust that exposes the [REST HTTP API](./rest-api.md) (for example a locally running backup node).

-Should this node, or your connection to it, be compromised, your node will not be able to detect that it's being served false information.
+Should this node, or your connection to it, be compromised, your node will not be able to detect whether or not it is being served false information.

-It is possibly to use trusted node sync with a third-party API provider -- follow the steps below to verify that the chain you were given corresponds to the canonical chain at the time.
+It is possibly to use trusted node sync with a third-party API provider -- see [here](trusted-node-sync.md#verify-you-synced-the-correct-chain) for how to verify that the chain you were given corresponds to the canonical chain at the time.

 ## Perform a trusted node sync

 **Prater (testnet)**

-To sync Prater, run:
+To sync Prater, from the `nimbus-eth2` directory run:

 ```bash
 build/nimbus_beacon_node trustedNodeSync --network:prater \